InitusNovus/Signal-CANdy/README.md

 - binary_search
   - A sorted table of {id, (optional) extended-flag, function pointer}; looked up with binary search.
 O(log N).
 Small memory, good for sparse IDs.
 - direct_map
   - A direct mapping keyed by ID (implemented as a compact switch or table depending on range).
-O(1) lookup, but can cost memory if IDs are sparse.
+O(1) lookup, but can cost memory/code size if IDs are sparse.
+Rule of thumb: prefer when IDs are dense in a small contiguous range (≈30–50%+ density); otherwise choose binary_search.
+Value tables
+- For signals with VAL_ tables, the generator emits enums and `<Msg>_<Sig>_to_string(int)` helpers by default.
+On memory-constrained targets, consider forking templates to omit string tables; a toggle may be added in a future release.

 Comparison to nanopb
 - Conceptually similar in spirit to nanopb-style runtime dispatch: you call a single entry point and it routes to the specific decoder based on an identifier.